RawRapter/python-vscode/README.md

         19) Basic Program to Remove all duplicates words from a given sentence <3 Ways>
         20) Basic program to find mirror characters in a string <1 Way Only>
         21) Basic program to Replace multiple words with K <2 Ways>
+        22) Basic program to Counting the frequencies in a list using dictionary in Python <4 Ways>
+        23) Basic program to Convert a list of Tuples into Dictionary <1 Way Only>
+        24) Basic Progam based on counter and dictionary intersection example (Make a string using deletion and rearrangement) <1 Way Only>
+        25) Basic Program using dictionary, set and counter to check if frequencies can become same <1 Way Only>
+        26) Basic Program for Keys associated with Values in Dictionary <1 Way Only>
 ## 2) Program Sites Folder :
     1) Guvi Site: https://www.guvi.in/ programs <7 Beginner Programs>
     2) HR Site Programs <1 Question>